lnternational Journal of Forensic Mental Health

-The International Journal of Forensic Mental Health is the official publication of the International Association of Forensic Mental Health Services, and the journal is a benefit of membership.
-The journal is devoted to research and practice in the field of forensic mental health, will publish empirical articles, descriptions of forensic programs and services, legal reviews, and case studies.
-The journal published its first issue in March, 2002.
-The impact factor of the journal is 1.121.
-Please let your colleagues know about our journal and the Association.
+The International Journal of Forensic Mental Health is the official journal of the International Association of Forensic Mental Health Services.
+A complimentary subscription to the journal is a benefit of membership of the society.
+The journal published its first issue in March, 2002, and four issues are published annually.

 Become an Editorial Board Member